Beyond Sole Strength: Customized Ensembles for Generalized Vision-Language Models: Experiments

-Table \ref{tab:ensemble_vit16} presents the results of an ablation study on ensemble learning by incrementally adding a weak CLIP model to the strongest one.
+\paragraph{Ensemble of CLIP Models} Table \ref{tab:ensemble_vit16} presents the results of an ablation study on ensemble learning by incrementally adding a weak CLIP model to the strongest one.
 The adopted ensemble strategy involves the simple averaging of logits from the utilized models.
 The results reinforce the observation that weaker CLIP models contribute positively to the overall performance, supporting the ``weak helps strong'' phenomenon discussed earlier.